Plymouth School District Report Card

 o Wisconsin Athletic Directors Association Service Award 2017: Plymouth High School Coach Scott Richards

-o Pioneer Athletics Fields of Excellence Award 2016 and 2017: Head groundskeeper Ryan Rusch for three PHS fields
+o Pioneer Athletics Fields of Excellence Award 2016-present: Head groundskeeper Ryan Rusch

 o NorthEast Wisconsin Manufacturing Alliance Tech Ed Teacher of the Year 2015: Greg Gritt